-Blooms the Chemist Pregabalin may cause dizziness and drowsiness in some people.
-If you experience any of these symptoms, do not drive, operate machinery or do not do anything else that could be dangerous.
+Apotex may cause dizziness and drowsiness in some people.
+If you have any of these symptoms, do not drive, operate machinery or do anything else that could be dangerous.

 Drinking alcohol

 Be careful when drinking alcohol while you are taking this medicine.